Faysal449/SS2026_HWE_Lab_A7/README.md

 This repository contains coursework, laboratory exercises, simulations, and project files developed for the Hardware Engineering course at HSHL (Hamm-Lippstadt University of Applied Sciences).

-The work focuses on digital hardware design, FPGA-based development, VHDL implementation, simulation, verification, and embedded hardware concepts.
-The repository is structured to support collaborative development, documentation, and version control throughout the course.

----

 ## Course Information